yabhinav/ansible-role-ipaserver/README.md

 Requirements
 ------------
-- Requires you Linux machine doesn't have other kerberos installation like MIT-KDC and AD configuration. krb5.conf will be over written by IPA installation.
+- Requires your Linux machine doesn't have other kerberos installation like MIT-KDC and AD configuration. krb5.conf will be over written by IPA installation.
 - If mod_ssl is configure to listen to port 443 it will be reconfigured to use port 10443 as a direct conflict with mod_nss installation.